 26 March, 2014 Diedrich Diedrichsen

-In the talk, Diederichsen will discuss the question of contemporaneity in relation to the general philosophical problem of measuring and deciding about historical starting points.
-More specifically, he will look at the year 1960 as one possible candidate for a starting point of contemporary art.
+In the talk, Diederichsen discussed the question of contemporaneity in relation to the general philosophical problem of measuring and deciding about historical starting points.
+More specifically, he looked at the year 1960 as one possible candidate for a starting point of contemporary art.

 Diederichsen worked as a journalist and editor/publisher of influential music journals Sounds and Spex in the 1980‘s.
 Since the early 90‘s he has been a visiting professor in Stuttgart, Pasadena, Offenbach am Main, Munich, Cologne, Los Angeles and Gainesville to name but a few.
 From 1998 to 2007 he was Professor for Aesthetic Theory & Cultural Studies at Merz-Akademie, Stuttgart.
 Since 2006, Diederichsen has been Professor for Theory, Practice, and Communication of Contemporary Art at the Institute for Art History & Cultural Studies at the Academy of Fine Art, Vienna.